Should I Become a Developer (6 Reasons)?

 At its core, programming is when you break down a big problem into very small steps that the computer can understand.
 Here are a few signs that tell if you'd enjoy being a developer and might even turn out to be a great one:

-1. Math always made sense for you.
-You found it easy to understand, and logical.
+1. Math always made sense to you.
+You found it easy to understand and logical.
 Generally speaking, math is also about breaking down a big problem into smaller, connected steps.
-So solving a math problem is very similar to solving a programming problem.
-If you were good at math you'll probably be good at programming too.
+So, solving a math problem is very similar to solving a programming problem.
+If you were good at math, you'd probably be good at programming, too.

-You can still be a decent developer even if you didn't find math straightforward.
+Even if you didn't find math straightforward, you can still be a decent developer.
 But, generally speaking, math wizards will write code faster and easily.
 Their fingers will fly on that keyboard.
-While people that found math a bit harder to understand will struggle with programming, at least on some days, or complex projects.
+People who find math a bit harder to understand will struggle with programming, at least on some days, or complex projects.
 They'll take a longer time to come up with that same piece of code.

 3. You're a linear, well-organized thinker.
 There are usually two kinds of people when it comes to thinking.
 Some go from A to B to C to D, and so on, in an organized, step-by-step fashion.
 This is linear thinking.
 Other people jump all over the place, start from A, think about D, come back to B, go to C, and then back to D again.
 It's not necessarily a bad way to think.
 Creative people are usually like this, as this chaotic type of thinking generates new ideas more easily.
 But to find programming easy, you should be the A, B, C, D type of thinker.

 5. You're a fast learner.
-You can quickly connect the dots and make sense of how something works, even if it's the first time you're using that new thing.
-As a kid, you probably disassembled your toys trying to figure out how they work.
+You can quickly connect the dots and make sense of how something works, even if it's your first time using that new thing.
+As a kid, you probably disassembled your toys, trying to figure out how they work.

 6. You can easily think of algorithms to simplify problems.
 For example, imagine this scenario.
 A user can type a number between 1 and 1000.
 If he picks 1, the screen should turn red.
 If he picks 2, it should become green.
 Finally, if he picks 3, it should become blue.
-Then the same applies to the rest of the numbers.
-4 is red, 5 is green, 6 is blue, 7 is red, 8 is green, 9 is blue, and so on.
+Then, the same applies to the rest of the numbers.
+Four is red, five is green, six is blue, 7 is red, 8 is green, nine is blue, and so on.

-Now imagine the user types 500.
-What colour is this?
-It would be pretty time-consuming to count each colour from 1 to 500, just to see what the answer is.
+Now, imagine the user types 500.
+What color is this?
+It would be pretty time-consuming to count each color from 1 to 500 just to see the answer.
 But you can think of an algorithm that lets you more easily solve such a problem.
-Basically, you find a system that lets you answer this question faster, without counting from 1 to 500.
-If you always looked for "hacks" and "tricks" in school, to learn easier, or solve problems faster, you will probably be in your element as a developer.
+Basically, you find a system that lets you answer this question faster without counting from 1 to 500.
+If you always looked for "hacks" and "tricks" in school to learn easier or solve problems faster, you will probably be in your element as a developer.

-Now, could you think of an algorithm to solve this task with the three colours?
+Now, could you think of an algorithm to solve this task with the three colors?
 Pause reading if you want to solve this yourself.

 Here's a possible solution:

-We can see that numbers that divide perfectly to 3 are blue: 3 is blue, 6 is blue, and 9 is blue.
+We can see that numbers that divide perfectly to 3 are blue: 3 is blue, six is blue, and 9 is blue.
 What about red?
-4 or 7 are red and we can see that the number 3 fits into 4 exactly one time, but we get a remainder of 1 if we make that division.
-And we see the same thing by dividing 7 to 3: 3 fits into 7 two times, and we're left with 1, our remainder to that division.
-With similar logic, we'll see a similar story for 5 and 8 which correspond to green.
+4 or 7 are red, and we can see that the number 3 fits into four exactly once, but we get a remainder of 1 if we make that division.
+We see the same thing by dividing 7 by 3: 3 fits into 7 two times, and we're left with 1, our remainder to that division.
+With similar logic, we'll see a similar story for 5 and 8 corresponding to green.
 5:3=1 with a remainder of 2 and 8:3=2 with a remainder of 2.

-If the remainder to a division to 3 is:
+If the remainder of a division to 3 is:

 So here we have an example of how math-type logic can be used with programming.
-And if you can think of such an algorithm then coding it into software is rather easy.
+If you can think of such an algorithm, then coding it into software is rather easy.
 It's just a matter of telling the computer:

-• If the remainder is 1, the colour red
+- If the remainder is 1, the color red

-• If the remainder is 2, the colour green
+- If the remainder is 2, the color green

-• If the remainder is 0, the colour blue
+- If the remainder is 0, the color blue

-If this example made perfect sense for you, you should probably become a developer.
-There's a high chance you'll enjoy this job and become quite good at it, relatively fast.
+If this example makes perfect sense for you, you should probably become a developer.
+There's a high chance you'll enjoy this job and become quite good at it relatively fast.
 And, of course, you'll earn a nice income while you're doing it!

 So what do you think?
 Is programming for you?
 Don't know where to start?
 Well, how about learning Python and Go?
 These two programming languages are very hot and in demand right now.